blockfrost/blockfrost-js-examples/examples/webhook-slack/README.md

 ### Create a Slack bot

-Create a slack app and generate Bot User OAuth Token by following [Slack: Basic app setup](https://api.slack.com/authentication/basics)
+Create a slack app and generate Bot User OAuth Token by following [Slack: Basic app setup](https://api.slack.com/authentication/basics).
+Don't forget to invite the app bot to a channel where you want to send messages.

 ### Set environment variables